jon-heard/obsidian-inline-scripts/README.md

 ***
 This Obsidian plugin allows the user to type text shortcuts that are replaced by (or "expanded into") javascript generated text.

+This plugin works on all platforms, including mobile.

 ## Table of contents
 - [Examples](#examples)
 - [Overview](#overview)